 of people live there and depend on coral reefs for their livelihoods

-The epicenter of That coral diversity is found in the Peninsula of Indonesian Papua, All which hosts 574 species (95% of the Coral Triangle, and 72% of the world’s total).
-It is frequented by the blue whale, the Largest animal ever to live on earth, dolphins, porpoises, and the endangered dugong.
+The Triangle is the epicenter of the planet’s marine biodiversity.
+The epicenter of this coral diversity is located in the Indonesian Papua Peninsula.
+It is frequented by the blue whale, dolphins, porpoises, and the endangered dugong.

-Rising water temperatures, sea levels and ocean acidity (effects of climate change) are disturbing coral reef habitats around the world.
-Scientists estimate that we could lose up to 70 percent of our planet’s coral reefs over the next 50 years.
+Scientists estimate that we could lose up to 70% of the world’s coral reefs over the next 50 years.

-Despite mounting threats, there is hope.
-The reefs of the Coral Triangle have survived for millions of years.
-Some coral species are weathering the effects of climate change surprisingly well, raising hope among scientists that the Coral Triangle harbors secrets that can help boost resilience of coral reefs elsewhere.
+Despite the growing threats, there is hope.
+The reefs of the Coral Triangle have survived for millions of years and some species are coping surprisingly well with the effects of climate change.
+That’s why the Coral Triangle holds secrets that raise hope among scientists.
+The greatest source of hope for the Coral Triangle is its people who depend so heavily on it.